Flat-screen TV stands and cabinets are an important consideration for your home theater installation.

-The drawback with these corner designs is that they can provide limited space for your AV equipment.
-Therefore, if you have a range of amplifiers, players and games consoles to install, then you might need to consider where they are all going to go.
+Therefore, if you have a range of amplifiers, players and game consoles to install, you might need to consider where they are all going to go.

-Corner stands come in a variety of materials and styles, from metal to glass to wood - and an example is the Walker Edison Bermuda corner TV stand pictured here which has chrome metal legs and glass shelves.
+Corner stands come in a variety of materials and styles, from metal to glass to wood – and the example above is made from wood with an antiqued paint finish.

-You can find more in our guide to the corner TV cabinet and stand.
+You can find more in the guide to the corner TV cabinet and stand.

-Flat screen TV cabinets are a slightly different option when compared to the other types of stand discussed here.
+Flat-screen TV cabinets are sometimes called credenzas and are a slightly different option when compared to the other types of stand discussed here.

 However, you must also think about the impact on ventilation and access to the devices before you decide if this is the best way for you to go.

-A good example of a TV cabinet can be seen in the picture here, the Bell'O WAVS333 European Design TV Cabinet.
+A good example of a TV cabinet can be seen in the picture here, the Alani Media Console.

-A cantilever flat screen TV stand is a more modern innovation.
+A flat-screen TV stand with a mount is a more modern innovation.